kubic-project/kubic-o-o/blog/_posts/2018-03-22-introduction.md

 [MicroOS](https://en.opensuse.org/Kubic:MicroOS) is the base system for Tumbleweed Kubic.
 It is an [openSUSE Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed) derivative designed to run **containers** and optimised for **large deployments**.

 It includes both a read-only root filesystem and _fully automated_ transactional updates out of the box.
-It's development and release is fully aligned and tested as part of Tumbleweed, meaning any new Tumbleweed release automatically includes updates to Kubic's MicroOS.
+Its development and release is fully aligned and tested as part of Tumbleweed, meaning any new Tumbleweed release automatically includes updates to Kubic's MicroOS.

 MicroOS can currently be installed as by selecting the _System Role_ when installing Tumbleweed Kubic.
 In the future we also intend to offer VM images.